 The training program provides a thorough, structured curriculum that covers all elements of pediatric critical care medicine, including clinical science, anesthesia, professionalism, leadership development, and research development.
-The training program offers the opportunity for fellows to perform clinical or translational research within a busy children’s hospital, or basic science research at the health system’s renowned Feinstein Institute for Medical Research.
+The training program offers the opportunity for fellows to perform clinical or translational research within a busy children’s hospital, or basic science research at the health system’s renowned Feinstein Institutes for Medical Research.

 The Pediatric Critical Care Medicine Fellowship training program at Cohen Children's is excited to attract applicants of all backgrounds who are dedicated to professional and personal development in an environment full of challenges and support.

 Applicants interested in the pediatric critical care training program at Cohen Children’s Medical Center should apply through the Electronic Residency Application Service (ERAS), which starts accepting applications on July 15.
 Completion of an ACGME-accredited residency program in general pediatrics is mandatory for admission to this program.

 Only completed applications with all supporting documentation will be reviewed.
 Essential application information includes:

 - At least three (3) letters of recommendation.
 Letters of recommendation must be less than six (6) months old.

 - Medical school transcript